macg4dave/error-logging/README.md

 # Write log messages
-log_write 1 "This is an ERROR message" log_write 2 "This is a NORMAL message" log_write 3 "This is an INFO message"  # Won't log if verbose level is 2
+log_write 1 "This is an ERROR message" log_write 2 "This is a NORMAL message" log_write 3 "This is an INFO message" log_write 4 "This is an DEBUG message"
   </code></pre>

   <h2>License</h2>